RoryAJames/TorontoDevelopmentApplications/README.md

 - I arbitrarily decided to only look at applications that have been applied for on or after May 3rd 2017.
 I chose this date because it was the day that the Toronto Local Appeal Body (TLAB) came into effect.

 - My definition of denied applications include those that are currently under appeal, or have received an approval following an appeal.
 The reason for this is that the application was initially denied, and therefore should be labeled as such.
 I know it is common for applications to be appealed because a decision was not made in the alloted review time set out in the Planning Act.
-However, based on the way the city displays the data I cannot determine whether this is the case.
+However, based on the way the city stores their data, I cannot determine whether this is the case.
 I decided it would be best to proceed on the assumption that all applications were formally denied.

 ## Data Wrangling